-All MPO-hosted public hearings are wheelchair accessible.
+All MPO-hosted public forums will be wheelchair accessible.
 Also, the MPO will accommodate and provide services for persons with other disabilities or with Limited English Proficiency (LEP) when provided adequate notice before the hearing.
+With encouragement from the Federal Highway Administration (FHWA) the MPO is developing additional opportunities for virtual participation in meetings and forums.
+These include live-streaming meetings with simultaneous use of real-time, online polling to get input from a remote audience, use of interactive visualizations like story maps, and expanded use of online surveying.